coaxial/ansible-role-munin-master/README.md

 Munin Master
 =========

-A role to setup [Munin](http://munin-monitoring.org/) (mater node).
+A role to setup a [Munin](http://munin-monitoring.org/) master node.
 I also have a role for Munin slaves.

 Requirements
 ------------